Official Visit to the Dutch Caribbean – Bonaire

 Following the lunch the program of activities for the King and the Queen continued in Rincon, situated in the North of the Island.
 There the Royal Couple visited “Fundashon Cocari”, an organization created on January 1982 who provides shelter and assistance to the elderly and those living in Rincon.
 Then the King and the Queen opened the photo exhibition “Dare to Share” at the “Jong Bonaire”, a non-profit Youth Development Center that offers programs for teens and young adults after school, in the evenings and during the summer vacations.

-The last event in Bonaire was a reception held by the Governor with members of the Executive Council of the Island.Filed under Dutch Royals
+The last event in Bonaire was a reception held by the Governor with members of the Executive Council of the Island.Filed under The Netherlands

-Tagged Bonaire, Dutch Inauguration 2013, Health, King Willem-Alexander, Queen Máxima, Sport.
+Tagged Bonaire, Dutch Inauguration 2013, Health, King Willem-Alexander of The Netherlands, Queen Máxima of the Netherlands, Sport.